Photo by Olga Kononenko on Unsplash

 What interview questions were you asked?

-I can't be too specific about the questions because they asked us not to share them, but what I will say is that they definitely put an emphasis on getting to know the individual and examining their personal attributes.
+I can't be too specific about the questions - most med schools will ask you not to share them - but what I will say is that in my interview they definitely put the emphasis on getting to know the individual and examining personal attributes.

 There were almost no questions that demanded rehearsed answers, as most were framed in a hypothetical scenario and usually from a student's perspective rather than as a doctor.